pinecone-wifi/pinecone/README.md

   -h, --help  show this help message and exit
 ```

 Use the command `use 'moduleID'` to activate a Pinecone module.
-You can use tab autocompletion to see the list of current loaded modules:
+You can use tab auto-completion to see the list of current loaded modules:
 ```
 pinecone > use
 attack/deauth     daemon/hostapd-wpe    report/db2json                  scripts/infrastructure/ap